Oluwaseun-Projects/-Remote-Access-Project-with-Remmina-RDP-VNC-and-TeamViewer-VirtualBox-Lab-/README.md

- # 🔁 Remote Access Project with Remmina, RDP, VNC, and TeamViewer (VirtualBox Lab)
+ # 🔁 Remote Access Project with RDP (Remmina) and TeamViewer (VirtualBox Lab)

 ## 🎯 Objective

 Showcase the use of **Remmina** on Linux to connect to remote systems, while also configuring:
 - RDP (Linux to Windows)
-- VNC (Windows or other Linux)
 - TeamViewer (both directions)

-All within a VirtualBox lab using Windows 11 and Ubuntu Desktop 22.04.
+All within a VirtualBox lab using Windows 10 and Ubuntu Desktop 22.04.

 ---